 Documents submitted to the Embassy for authentication/legalization must undergo the so-called “chain authentication” in accordance with the 1963 Vienna Convention, which requires that documents be pre-authenticated by the relevant Competent Authority before they are submitted to the Embassy.

-- Incomplete or incorrect documents may be sent back
+- Incomplete or incorrect documents will be sent back

 - Applicants must submit the original document together with one (1) photocopy for the Embassy’s file

-Once the documents have been pre-authenticated and can be authenticated by us, the following steps need to be taken:
+Once the documents have been pre-authenticated by the appropriate German authorities, the following steps need to be taken:

-If sending the documents by post, please follow the below procedures:
+A. If sending the documents by post, please follow the below steps:

 - Submit the document via email – Send scanned copies of the documents to authentication@philippine-embassy.de for pre-assessment.